lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## Non-native houseplants
 - Christmas/Thanksgiving cactus (genus Schlumbergera)

-## "What will you have available later in the year?"

-Please refer to our ["What We're Growing for 2024"](/posts/whats-growing-2024/) post.
-Note that none of these are guarantees, because after a certain point, Mother Nature takes the wheel 🤣

-Plants that are likely to be **available soon** include:

-- Culver's root (Veronicastrum virginicum)
-- Field pussytoes (Antennaria neglecta)
-- Harebell/Scotch bellflower (Campanula rotundifolia)
-- Indian grass (Sorghastrum nutans)
-- (additional) Coastal plain Joe-Pye Weed (Eutrochium dubium)
-- (additional) Flax-leaved stiff aster (Ionactis linariifolia)

 ## "Where is your nursery located?
 When can I visit?"

 We do not currently have a storefront.
 Currently we are selling plants in two ways: 1) at markets and events, and 2) by order for pickup.

 ## "Okay, so what's your next event?"

-The next event is another Grow Native Massachusetts popup market: **Lexington, MA Farmers' Market on Tuesday, October 1st, 2024 from 2pm to 6:30pm, at Worthen Road Practice Field.**

-Our final market of the season will the **Leominster Farmers' Market, Saturday, October 5th, 2024, from 11am to 2pm in Monument Square in Leominster, MA.**
+The next event -- and our last market of the season! -- is the **Leominster Farmers' Market, Saturday, October 5th, 2024, from 11am to 2pm in Monument Square in Leominster, MA.**

-Generally speaking, during the season (May-October) season we plan to be at 2-4 markets a month -- primarily the Leominster and Ashby, MA Farmers' Markets.
-Look for the bright red popup tent!
+We are also doing an open house on **Sunday, October 6th from 11am-5pm at our house/nursery in Lunenburg, MA.** Please email [lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) for the address so I know you're a real person.

 Individual Market Details: